 Hardy fans are aplenty at the House that Bud Selig built.
-Miller Park’s fan-shaped roof is unique and is open for a majority of the season.
+American Family Field’s fan-shaped roof is unique and is open for a majority of the season.
 Make sure you are in your seats when the Sausage Race is run in the middle of the 6th and to sing Roll Out the Barrel during the 7th inning stretch.
 Milwaukee and Brewers baseball history is honored throughout Miller Park with murals, statues of Robin Yount and Hank Aaron and living legend Bob Uecker in the radio booth.

 I met Paul Rodriguez in the Ballpark Stampeders group on Facebook.
 Paul is a dedicated Milwaukee Brewers season ticket holder and all around nice guy.
 He plans on attending games in all 30 ballparks and has 11 left.
 Hopefully our paths will cross one day at a ballpark and we can compare notes.
 In the meantime Paul went Nine Innings with the Nerd.

 Address: 1 Brewers Way, Milwaukee, WI 53214

 Ballpark Nerd advises that walking from Downtown Milwaukee is not an option.
 I tried back in 2008 and found that Miller Park is located in a sea of parking lots.
 This encourages tailgating, a Milwaukee ritual.
 Public transportation options include the Brewers Line and Area Shuttle Services from many local hotels and bars.
 [Read more…]